Effective October 1, 2020.

 - Our role as a processor for business customers

 In the case of our business customers, the Services are intended to be used and managed by the business customer.
 In general, we are collecting and processing personal information in connection with a business customer’s use of the Services on behalf of that customer.
-In that case, the business customer is acting as the controller and DIGIMUNE powered by ZEROFOX is acting as a processor according to the business customer’s instructions.
-If you are an EU resident and believe DIGIMUNE powered by ZEROFOX is processing your personal information on behalf of a business customer, and you would like to exercise your data subject rights, please start by contacting the business customer.
+In that case, the business customer is acting as the controller and DIGIMUNE is acting as a processor according to the business customer’s instructions.
+If you are an EU resident and believe DIGIMUNE is processing your personal information on behalf of a business customer, and you would like to exercise your data subject rights, please start by contacting the business customer.

 - Our role as a processor for individual customers

-If you are an individual EU customer using DIGIMUNE powered by ZEROFOX for Everyone Services, you are the controller of the personal information that you process through our Services.
+If you are an individual EU customer using DIGIMUNE for Everyone Services, you are the controller of the personal information that you process through our Services.
 Individual customers may access, correct, restrict processing of and delete that personal information through the functionality of the Services.
 If you have additional questions, please contact us as provided in paragraph 5.